-Study suggests interacting with avatars may reduce depressive symptoms in young adultsFebruary 11th, 2013 in Psychology & Psychiatry /
+Study suggests interacting with avatars may reduce depressive symptoms in young adultsFebruary 11, 2013 in Medicine & Health / Psychology & Psychiatry

 Young adults, in a period of transition, are often reluctant to seek treatment for mental health problems because of the stigma, inadequate insurance coverage and difficulty finding a mental health care provider.